 DIY Aged Black Pottery, Take 1 (my first try that didn’t work):

-I’m going to over what I did first that didn’t work.
+I’m going to cover what I did first that didn’t work.
 Then, what I did to fix it.
 And, finally, what I would suggest you do.

-First, I painted the vase with the matte black paint and let it dry overnight.
+First, I painted the vase with matte black paint and let it dry overnight.

 I let that sit for 3 minutes, then gently wiped it off with a dry paper towel.

 Well, this is what happened.

 The lime wash had basically completely taken the black paint off with it.